Institut supérieur de l'électronique et du numérique

 The Institut supérieur de l'électronique et du numérique (ISEN; Higher Institute for Electronics and Digital Training) is a group composed of four French grandes écoles (higher education establishments).
-They propose a high level engineering program in ICT (information and communication technologies), Micro & Nanotechnologies and Innovative Design.
+They propose a high level engineering program in ICT (information and communication technologies), micro- and nanotechnologies and innovative design.

 Introduction

-The ISEN group is a consortium of four grandes écoles whose main site is located in Lille.
+The ISEN group is a consortium of four grandes écoles the main site of which is located in Lille.
 The different establishments are: